vmyronets/theatre-service-api/README.md

 ## 🚀 Getting Started

-To get the project running on your local machine, you can either use Docker (recommended) or set up the environment manually.
+To get the project running on your local machine, you should use Docker.

 ### Prerequisites

   * Python 3.8+
-  * PostgreSQL
-  * Docker and Docker Compose (for the Docker-based setup)
+  * Docker and Docker Compose

-### 🐳 Installing with Docker (Recommended)
+### 🐳 Installing with Docker

 This is the simplest way to get the project up and running.